 It's one thing to decide you want to reach consumers who earn around $100K a year, but how much do you know about those customers?
 What to they like and what do they tend to hate?
 Will they be more likely to search on a smartphone or a laptop?
 What sort of joys, concerns, and other factors will influence their buying habits?
 If you have the correct answers to those questions, it's possible to further define the bones that your designer needs to come up with.

-Who are Your Main Competitors?
+Who a re Your Main Competitors?

 Unless you've stumbled across a customer demographic that's woefully neglected, there will be some competition.
 Who is it?
 How are they doing?
 What market share do they command in terms of online revenues?
 Identify your competitors, take a look at their sites, and figure out what keeps bringing people back.
 Some of those elements need to be part of your site design.